arimathea/esmbc/README.md

 --------------------

-_Xikuan_ is the character to contact in game about esmbc, although creating tickets here on github would be better.
+_Xikuan_ is the character to contact in game about esmbc, although creating tickets here on github would be better as I tend to ignore EVE Mail.

 License
 --------------------